-The 2008 outlook for the combined ratio of 95.6% is better than the target of 106.1%.
-This is mainly due to lower than plan claims costs, as well as lower claims-related and operating costs, higher premiums earned and a deferred premium acquisition cost (DPAC) adjustment, which is more favourable than plan.
+The 2008 results for the combined ratio of 95.9% were better than the target of 106.1% mainly due to lower than plan claims costs as a result of claims initiatives introduced between 2006 and 2008, which were largely aimed at controlling bodily injury claims costs.
+During 2008, these claims initiatives had a notable positive impact on the cost of outstanding claims from prior years.
+Current year claims incurred costs were also favourable to plan due to less rain than is usually expected and a moderation in the vehicle growth during the year, which resulted in fewer claims.

+The 2009 outlook of 102.1% has improved from the original target of 104.2%.
+Current year claims costs are expected to be lower than plan due to two factors: favourable driving conditions, and as a consequence of the economic downturn, a slowdown in policies sold resulting in fewer claims reported.
+Prior years' claims costs are expected to continue to benefit from claims initiatives.

-2008 is expected to be an unusually good year for claims.
-Current year claims incurred costs were favourable to plan due to ICBC's claims initiatives, less rain than is usually expected, and a moderation in the vehicle population growth.
-This has a positive impact on the combined and loss ratios of about four per cent.
-In addition, due to the favourable development of outstanding claims from prior years, the total change in the prior years' claims adjustment is expected to be better than plan.
-The impact to the combined and loss ratios is approximately six per cent.
-Both of these favourable adjustments are not expected to be repeated in 2009.
-The higher targets for 2009 - 2011 reflect expectations of longer-term trends, including claims costs reverting back to historical norms, offset by higher premiums earned.
-Any required adjustments to DPAC have been reflected in the forecasts.
+The higher targets for 2010 and 2011 reflect expectations of longer-term trends, including claims costs reverting back to historical norms offset by higher premiums earned.
+Any required adjustments to deferred premium acquisition cost (DPAC) have been reflected in the forecasts.

 Premiums earned reflect the growth in policies, which has seen a slowdown in 2008 that is expected to continue, and the flow through of rate adjustments made in 2008.
 Basic rates were not changed in 2008, and Optional rates decreased by three per cent on average mid-year.
-For these reasons, the expected increase in costs is outpacing the expected increase in premiums resulting in a higher combined ratio for the 2009 - 2011 period.
+For these reasons, the expected increase in costs is outpacing the expected increase in premiums resulting in higher combined ratio targets for the 2009 - 2011 period.